Skip to main content

 Discover & Understand

-User Journey Maps.
+User Journey Maps

 Discover & Understand

-Persona Cards.
+Persona Cards

 Building on our research and analysis, I guided the team in developing detailed persona cards representing our ideal platform customers.
-I was thrilled to uncover the concept of "carbon maturity" levels, which emerged as a key lens for prioritizing features and solutions.
-Each persona card included rich details about user goals, pain points, and needs, serving as a valuable reference point throughout our design process.
+I was thrilled to uncover the concept of “carbon maturity” levels, which emerged as a key lens for prioritizing features and solutions.
+Each persona card included rich detail about user goals, pain points, and needs, serving as a valuable reference throughout our design process.

 Series of persona cards